 RCMP officers with experience in the Arctic expressed dismay over the many changes that affected the Force in the 1950s and into the 1960s.
-The emphasis on the enforcement of laws, without the benefits of a full justice system consisting of courts, lawyers, interpreters and laws made by the people most affected by them, meant that many Inuit were even more likely to view the RCMP as threatening authority figures, a power dynamic that has permeated ever since.
+The emphasis on the enforcement of laws, without the benefits of a full justice system consisting of courts, lawyers, interpreters, and laws made by the people most affected by them, meant that many Inuit were even more likely to view the RCMP as threatening authority figures, a power dynamic that has permeated Inuit-RCMP relations ever since.
 In the process, ilira was replaced by resentment.

-Game Laws and related rules meant that the police could dictate to Inuit where to go, what to hunt, and how to behave.
-Under the Liquor Ordinance the police repeatedly imprisoned and punished people; under the Dog Ordinance they killed qimmiit.
+Game laws and related rules meant that the police could dictate to Inuit where to go, what to hunt, and how to behave.
+Repeatedly under the Liquor Ordinance the police imprisoned and punished people-under the Dog Ordinance they killed qimmiit.
 In numerous places, RCMP had sexual relationships with Inuit women that resulted in both anguish for the women and lingering hurt for children who never met their fathers and were physically different than others in their community.

-Additionally, Inuit actions which had traditionally been acceptable were now coming into conflict with Canadian law, which had been in place for decades but which was now being more strongly enforced.
+Additionally, Inuit actions that had traditionally been acceptable were now coming into conflict with Canadian law, which had been in place for decades but which was now being more strongly enforced.
 For instance, with Regina v.
-Amak, Avinga, and Nangmalik (1963), three Inuit were charged with assisting in Arrak Qulitalik's suicide.64 Bob Pilot, the RCMP officer assigned to the case, was hesitant about proceeding but was told from "higher up" that this was a case worth prosecuting in order to demonstrate the "evolution" of the police and to show "that the police are not just givers of welfare."65 The three pleaded guilty, but their sentence was suspended by Judge Sissons on the advice of Pilot who pointed out that punishing the men with incarceration would remove three important hunters from their ilagiit nunagivaktangat and families.
+Amak, Avinga, and Nangmalik (1963), three Inuit were charged with assisting in Arrak Qulitalik's suicide.
+Bob Pilot, the RCMP officer assigned to the case, was hesitant about proceeding but was told fthat this was a case worth prosecuting in order to demonstrate the "evolution" of the police and to show "that the police are not just givers of welfare."
+The three pleaded guilty, but their sentence was suspended by Judge Sissons on the advice of Pilot, who pointed out that punishing the men with incarceration would remove three important hunters from the ilagiit nunagivaktangit and their families.

-Some RCMP, like Bob Pilot, attempted to bend the laws to conform to traditional Inuit practices, but in the 1960s, in particular, more laws were being introduced and police were increasingly being called upon to enforce them more vigorously as a demonstration of both authority and the inevitability of future development.
+Some RCMP, like Bob Pilot, attempted to bend the laws to conform to traditional Inuit practices, but in the 1960s in particular more laws were being introduced and police were increasingly being called upon to enforce them more vigorously.
 While Inuit had no option but to comply with laws, they did not accept these laws as their own.
-With respect to game laws, for example, Qanguk told Hugh Brody that "When we knew that the police were coming our way we knew that we were going to be asked all kinds of questions.
+With respect to game laws, for example, Qanguk told Hugh Brody, "When we knew that the police were coming our way we knew that we were going to be asked all kinds of questions.
 And we began to get our answers ready."
-In some cases, Inuit moved away from the police to avoid contact with them, because "We knew that we were going to be asked about the animals we had killed ...
+In some cases Inuit moved away from the police to avoid contact with them.
+Qanguk explained, "We knew that we were going to be asked about the animals we had killed ...
 We were not allowed to kill too many.
 This was against their rules.
-So we decided to move further away, and to go and live beyond the policemen's journeys, because we were scared."
+So we decided to move farther away, and to go and live beyond the policemen's journeys, because we were scared."

 A report to the Commission of the NWT in 1978 about new policing agreements provides a helpful summary of the RCMP's perceptions about the challenges that it faced in performing "non-police duties" over the previous decade.
-The duties addressed in the report included, among others, acting as prosecutors; collecting taxes; issuing licenses; impounding dogs; and enforcing municipal by-laws.
+The duties addressed in the report included among others acting as prosecutors, collecting taxes, issuing licenses, impounding dogs, and enforcing municipal bylaws.
 The section on serving as prosecutors revealed the extent to which many officers were uncomfortable with the role.
 The report stated: